Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization

 \section{Introduction}

-\IEEEPARstart{R}{esearches} on the task of audio-visual event (AVE) localization have proved that the joint audio-visual representations can facilitate understanding unconstrained videos \cite{owens2016ambient,stein1989behavioral,tian2018audio,xu2020cross,zhou2021positive}.
-Specifically, AVE is defined as an event that is both audible and visible simultaneously (as shown in Figure \ref{fig1}).
-AVE localization requires the model to perceive the occurrence of an AVE and localizes its boundary in the temporal dimension.
+\IEEEPARstart{R}{esearch} on the audio-visual event (AVE) localization task has proven that joint audio-visual representations can facilitate understanding unconstrained videos \cite{owens2016ambient,stein1989behavioral,tian2018audio,xu2020cross,zhou2021positive,III-3-mahmud2023ave}.
+Specifically, AVE is defined as an event that is audible and visible simultaneously (as shown in Figure \ref{fig1}).
+AVE localization requires the model to identify the AVE category and localize its boundary in the temporal dimension.
 It is essential for understanding, recommending, and searching video content, especially for short video platforms.

 A number of approaches have been proposed for AVE localization.
-Early models \cite{tian2018audio,lin2019dual,lin2020audiovisual,xuan2020cross,ramaswamy2020see,Xue2021CSA,Liu2022DMIN} mainly focused on mining complementarity between modalities and fusing heterogeneous features.
-They try to align audio and visual information by simply utilizing cross-modal attention.
-However, the performance is inferior since the background class segments cannot be effectively identified, as AVEL\cite{tian2018audio} shows in Figure \ref{fig1}.
-On this basis, some current methods \cite{xu2020cross,zhou2021positive,xia2022cross} are dedicated to filtering out the unpaired samples (i.e., the background segments) since the audio and visual contents in a video are not always matched.
-They adopt synchronized pairs propagation or background suppression scheme, which significantly increased the distinction between background segments and segments containing an AVE.
+Early models \cite{tian2018audio,lin2019dual,lin2020audiovisual,xuan2020cross,ramaswamy2020see,Xue2021CSA,Liu2022DMIN,Xuan2021TIP} mainly focused on mining complementarity between modalities and fusing heterogeneous features.
+They attempt to align audio and visual information by designing various cross-modal attention modules.
+However, the performance is inferior since the background class segments cannot be effectively identified, as the AVEL\cite{tian2018audio} method in Figure \ref{fig1} shows.
+On this basis, some current methods \cite{xu2020cross,zhou2021positive,xia2022cross, III-5-feng2023css} are dedicated to filtering out the unpaired samples (i.e., the background segments) since the audio and visual contents can be temporally inconsistent at the segment level.
+They adopt a consistent pairs selection or background suppression scheme, which significantly increased the distinction between background segments and segments containing an AVE.